Pasquale Malacaria, Professor of

-I will be at ETAPS 2013 in Rome.
-Friday the 22nd will be a very special ETAPS day.
-In the morning there will be the Bohm Fest celebrating Corrado Bohm 90th year.
-He was my master supervisor and
+Rome.
+Friday the 22nd was a very special ETAPS day.
+In the morning we

+celebrated Corrado Bohm 90th birthday.
+He was my master's supervisor and

-I look forward to this celebration.
-In the afternoon there will be a special session for our colleague and friend Kohei Honda who sadly
+special session for our colleague and friend Kohei Honda who sadly

-passed away last December; I will give a talk/tribute about his work on Game Semantics.
+passed away last December; I gave a talk/tribute about his work on Game

 with application to randomized protocols.